-Console design: C. Resembling a Fisher Price toy more than a game console, the original NES sported a plain, box-like design with a cream and gray color scheme.
+Console design: C. Looking more like a Fisher Price toy more than a game console, the original NES sported a plain, breadbox design with a cream and gray color scheme.
 A power button (with light) is located on the front of the console, along with a reset button and two controller ports.
-One curious feature is its front-loading, spring-equipped cartridge slot with a hinged cover.
-Apparently intended to protect the console's internals from outside elements, the long term consequences of this design proved problematic with regard to reliability.
+One curious feature is the front-loading, spring-equipped cartridge slot with a hinged cover.
+The system boasted a composite video output in addition to coax.

-Controllers: A. Perhaps the greatest NES innovation was its streamlined, compact controllers, boasting four buttons (including Start and Select) and the first modern, eight-way directional pad (instead of a joystick).
-These comfortable controllers proved very durable and well suited to long playing sessions.
-Later in its life cycle, Nintendo replaced its original rectangular controllers with a new rounded design.
-A few interesting third-party controllers were released, including the "power glove" and "power pad" (for Track and Field), but these were mainly novelty items.
+Controllers: A. Perhaps the greatest NES innovation was its compact controllers, boasting four buttons (including Start and Select) and the first modern, eight-way directional pad (instead of a joystick).
+These comfortable controllers proved very durable and well-suited to long playing sessions.

-Packaging: B. NES games were sold is boxes smaller than those for Atari 2600 games.
-In fact, these boxes were only slightly larger than the cartridges they housed!
-Cartridges came in protective black plastic "sleeves", but most of the time these were promptly discarded.
+Packaging: B. NES games were sold in boxes a bit smaller than those for Atari 2600.
+In fact, they are only slightly larger than the cartridges themselves!
+Cartridges came with protective black plastic "sleeves" which were promptly discarded most of the time.

-Innovations: Directional control pads, light gun, robot accessory, first game with battery backup (Legend of Zelda).
+Innovations: Directional control pads, included light gun, robot accessory, first game with battery backup (Legend of Zelda).

 Pros and Cons: